shettysach/shettysach.github.io/markdown/03_gemv.md

           r += tABrAB[i] * tSFrSF[i]
     ```

-- Block sync is used to make sure all partials are visible
+- Block sync is used to make sure all partials are visible.

     ```py
     arch.sync_threads()
     res[tidx, tidy, tidz] = r
     ```

-- Then a single thread per output (`tidy == 0`) loops over `tidy` and adds them up, and stores the result
+- Then a single thread per output (`tidy == 0`) loops over `tidy` and adds them up, and stores the result.

     ```py
     if tidy == 0: